Homotopical models for metric spaces and completeness: Cauchy completion

-In this way, it can be seen that for sequences of (non-infinite) real numbers that the usual notion of a limit corresponds with our definition of limit given above.
-For this reason, when considering limits of real numbers, we may replace the unwieldy $\max(\bR_+(x,y),\bR_+(y,x))$ as given by \autoref{def:limit} with $|x-y|$.
+In this way, for sequences of (non-infinite) real numbers, the usual notion of a limit corresponds with our definition of the limit given above.
+For this reason, when considering the convergence of sequences in $\bR_+$, we will replace the unwieldy $\max(\bR_+(x,y),\bR_+(y,x))$ in the preceding definitions with $|x-y|$.

-Yet, there still are some distinctions, Namely, note that by our conventions for addition and subtraction, any sequence of real numbers which grows arbitrarily does \textit{not} converge to infinity, in fact, such a sequence does not converge at all.
-Instead, the only sequences which converge to infinity under our definition are those sequences which are eventually constant on $\infty$.
-This distinction is important and somewhat counterintuitive.